 Asphalt is a term that refers to all mixtures of aggregate (crushed rock) and the petrochemical product bitumen.
 These products include hot-mix and cold-mix asphalt and Macadam, which is also known as tar-chip paving.
 All are referred to as "blacktop."

 Cold-mix asphalt is mixed with water and a chemical emulsifier.
 It doesn't require the heating necessary in hot-mix, but takes about two weeks versus a few days to set up.
 It isn't used as frequently as hot mix or Macadam but is useful when fixing potholes or paving during cooler weather.

 Weather and Temperature

 Heavy rain or snow halts a paving project.
-But the Asphalt Enterprises website notes that laying hot-mix asphalt during light rain or misty conditions is possible.
-With cold mix, laying asphalt in near-freezing conditions is possible, according to Cornell University, because it is so flexible in a broad range of temperatures.
-However, cold mix already contains a lot of water.
-Too much extra water or freezing temperatures can lead to its failure.
+However, laying hot-mix asphalt during light rain or misty conditions is possible.
+With cold mix, laying asphalt in near-freezing conditions is possible because it is so flexible in a broad range of temperatures.
+However, cold mix already contains a lot of water; too much extra water or freezing temperatures can lead to its failure.

-Warm temperatures give contractors more time to lay a hot-mix asphalt road properly, according to the Easy Renovate website.
-When installing hot-mix, the temperature should be above 60 degrees F for a layer 1 1/2 inches thick.
-Hot mix can be laid at 40 degrees F, but cooler temperatures cause it to cool rapidly and require a thicker layer of asphalt to slow the cooling.
-At 40 degrees F, Easy Renovate says, a 1.5-inch layer becomes inflexible in 16 minutes whereas a 3-inch layer can be worked for 45 minutes.
+Warm temperatures give contractors more time to lay a hot-mix asphalt road properly.
+When installing hot-mix, the temperature should be above 60 degrees Fahrenheit for a layer 1 1/2 inches thick.
+Hot mix can be laid at 40 degrees Fahrenheit, but cooler temperatures cause it to cool rapidly and require a thicker layer of asphalt to slow the cooling.
+At 40 degrees Fahrenheit, a 1.5-inch layer becomes inflexible in 16 minutes whereas a 3-inch layer can be worked for 45 minutes.